The Picard group of the universal moduli stack of principal bundles on pointed smooth curves II: Preliminaries

 where \begin{itemize} \item $\mathscr D(G):=[G,G]$ is the derived subgroup of $G$; \item $G^{\mathrm{ab}}:=G/\mathscr D(G)$ is called the abelianization of $G$; \item $\mathscr R(G)$ is the radical subgroup of $G$, which is equal (since $G$ is reductive) to the connected component $\scr Z(G)^o$ of the center $\scr Z(G)$; \item $G^{\rm{ss}}:=G/\mathscr R(G)$ is called the semisimplification of $G$. \end{itemize} In the above diagram, the horizontal and vertical lines are short exact sequences of reductive groups, the morphisms $\scr D(G)\twoheadrightarrow G^{\ss}$ and $\scr R(G)\twoheadrightarrow G^{\ab}$ are central isogenies of, respectively, semisimple groups and tori with the same kernel which is equal to the finite multiplicative (algebraic) group

-Since the two semisimple groups $\scr D(G)$ and $G^{\ss}$ are isogenous, they share the same simply connected cover, that we will denote by $G^{\sc}$, and the same adjoint quotient, that we will denote by $G^{\ad}$.
+Since the two semisimple groups $\scr D(G)$ and $G^{\ss}$ are isogenous, they share the same simply-connected cover, that we will denote by $G^{\sc}$, and the same adjoint quotient, that we will denote by $G^{\ad}$.
 Hence we have the following tower of central isogenies of semisimple groups

 The Lie algebra $\g$ of $G$ splits as

 where $\g^{\ab}$ is the abelian Lie algebra of the tori $\scr R(G)$ and $G^{\ab}$, whose dimension is called the abelian rank of $G$, and $\g^{\ss}$ is the semisimple Lie algebra of each of the semisimple groups in \eqref{E:tower-ss}, whose rank is called the semisimple rank of $G$.
 The semisimple Lie algebra $\g^{\ss}$ decomposes as a direct sum of simple Lie algebras of classical type (i.e. type $A_n$, $B_n$, $C_n$, $D_n$, $E_6$, $E_7$, $E_8$, $F_4$ or $G_2$).
 If $G$ is a semisimple group such that its Lie algebra $\g=\g^{ss}$ is simple, then $G$ is said to be almost-simple.